Karla Caves: Other Chaityas and Viharas

 Within the complex are a great many other carved chaityas, as well as viharas, or dwelling places for the caves' monks.
 A notable feature of these caves is their arched entrances and vaulted interiors.
 Names of donors are inscribed on pillars in Brahmi script in these caves.
 The outside facade has intricate details carved into it in an imitation of finished wood.
 The central motif is a large horseshoe arch.
 There is an Ashokan pillar at the front, with a closed stone facade and torana in between.

 One of the Vihara cells bears an inscription of the Satavahana ruler Vasishthiputra Pulumavi (130-159 CE).

-Later imitations
+Influences

 Several Chaitya Caves were built in imitation of the Great Chaitya at Karla.
 This is especially the case of the Great Chaitya at Kanheri, in the northern suburb in Mumbai, probably built during the reign of Yajna Sri Satakarni (circa 150 CE).
 According to Fergusson, it is certain that the plan of the Chaitya Cave at Kanheri is a literal copy of that at Karle, but the architectural details show exactly the same difference in style as is found between Cave 17 (period of Nahapana circa 115 CE) and Cave 3 (period of Sri Pulumavi, circa 170 CE) at the Nasik Caves.

 Some caves at Ajanta, such as Cave 19, built in the 5th century CE, were also modeled after the Karla Great Chaitya.

+Hindu temples, the first instances of which are known from the Gupta period in the 4th-5th century CE, seem to have borrowed influences from early Buddhist Chaitya Caves such as the Karla Chaitya, especially in the apsidial design, as seen in Durga temple in Aihole.